 - Testing: We utilize diverse testing and diagnostic tools to provide our team with a clear, up-to-date assessment of your body's systems.
 Your testing may include chest X-rays, EKGs, laboratory testing, and genetic testing.
 Other testing may be required.

 - Microscopic blood evaluations: Our team has been trained in the use of a state-of-the-art immunofluorescent microscope to evaluate your blood plasma for microclots, which are a known cause of long COVID symptoms.

 - Individualized treatment plan: Long COVID-19 is a systemic illness that impacts every patient differently.
 Your provider will design a treatment plan grounded in research and targeted at your symptoms.
 This treatment plan may include prescribed pharmaceuticals, natural supplements, and vitamins.

 - Close monitoring and follow-up plan: Every patient will be carefully monitored for the duration of their treatment.
-Out-of-state patients will also have access to a Nurse Coordinator.

 Research-Based Treatment Protocols

 Our Long-COVID treatment team is led by Dr. Jordan Vaughn.
 As owner and CEO of MedHelp, Dr. Vaughn has directed his organization to the leading edge of early outpatient treatment of COVID-19 for his patients and the greater Birmingham community.
 He is now committed to using this knowledge to treat vaccine-injured patients or those experiencing Long COVID.